Core aeration and overseeding is one of the best things you can do to rejuvenate and strengthen your lawn.

 Since warm season grasses spread via rhizomes and or stolons, there really isn’t a need to overseed after aeration.
 Their spreading nature fills in the voids left behind from core aeration.
 However, if you are doing more of a lawn renovation then you can seed right after core aerating.

-Another overseeding strategy people use with warm season grasses is to overseed with an annual rye in the fall when warm season grass starts to enter dormancy.
+Another overseeding strategy people use with warm season grasses is to overseed with an annual rye grass in the fall when warm season grass starts to enter dormancy.
 This will give you green grass during the winter months while warm season grasses are dormant.

 This is a strategy you commonly see in golf courses down south.
 The annual rye thrives in the winter months and dies back with the return of the heat and warm season grasses coming out of winter dormancy.

-Mow Your Lawn First
+1. Mow Your Lawn

 Before core aerating and overseeding make sure you mow your lawn short.
 This will allow the core aerator to dig into the soil better and pull out deeper cores.